 Most important for athletes, this energy is used to power muscular contractions, hence, movement.
-To avoid running out of ATP you might expect that we need a huge reservoir of the stuff.
-We would, IF our cells didn’t have their own recycling mechanisms built right inside each one.
-Because of this efficient recycling process we neither need, nor do we have, much of a store of ATP.
+To avoid running out of ATP, you might expect that we need a huge reservoir of the stuff.
+We would … if our cells didn’t have their own recycling mechanisms built right inside each one.
+Because of this efficient recycling process we neither need nor have much of a store of ATP.
 Instead, after its bonds are broken and the energy released for our muscles to use, ATP is resynthesized from its component parts.

 Fuels for Energy: Metabolism and ATP

-We utilize 2 distinct metabolic pathways for the production of ATP.
+We utilize two distinct metabolic pathways for the production of ATP.
 The first is known as the anaerobic pathway because it does not require oxygen to proceed.
 It can only utilize glucose as a fuel source so is also termed anaerobic glycolysis.
 Glucose derives from the carbohydrates in your diet.
 The second pathway requires oxygen so it is known as aerobic metabolism.
-It can utilize fats, sugars and proteins as a fuel sources, also from the food you eat.
+It can utilize fats, sugars, and proteins as fuel sources, also from the food you eat.

 Note that what follows is a very simplified explanation of a very complex series of processes and is not meant as a rigorous look at either ATP production or metabolism.
 It is meant to serve as primer for a basic understanding.